 This one was a biggie: Apple's Safari leaked IndexedDB data to other sites.
 Site isolation is the one thing that browsers are supposed to get right.

-Apple did not respond to the bug for 6 weeks, at which point the security researchers who reported the issue felt compelled to disclose it publicly (and maybe shame Apple into action):
+Apple did not respond to the bug for 6 weeks, at which point the security researchers who reported the issue felt compelled to disclose it publicly (and shame Apple into action):

 The issue was reported to Apple on the 28th November 2021 but after 6 weeks of non-action was publicly disclosed a few days ago.